Mchristos/empowerment/README.md

 This repository allows you to calculate empowerment and experiment with it in various settings.
 As mentioned in the previous section, empowerment measures the channel capacity of the information-theoretic channel describing how actions determine future states.

-- mazeworld.py provides a class MazeWorld which allows you to create arbitrary grid worlds with walls like in the examples beloew, and compute the empowerment of states
+- mazeworld.py provides a class MazeWorld which allows you to create arbitrary grid worlds with walls like in the examples below, and compute the empowerment of cells in the grid.
-- empowerment.py is a module allowing you to compute empowerment in arbitrary environments described by a probabilistic transition rule p(s'|s,a) - probability of landing in state s' given you did action a in state s.
+- empowerment.py is a module allowing you to compute empowerment in arbitrary environments described by a probabilistic transition rule p(s'|s,a) - the probability of landing in state s' given you did action a in state s.
 - info_theory.py is a module containing various functions for computing information-theoretic quantities such as entropy, conditional entropy, mutual information, and channel capacity.
-It includes an implementation of the blahut-arimoto algorithm for channel capacity.
+It includes an implementation of the blahut-arimoto algorithm for computing the channel capacity.
 This is used to compute the empowerment in non-deterministic environments.

 ## Example Usage